 Frequently Asked Questions

-What are the changes in Form 941 for the First Quarter of 2021?
+What are the changes to Form 941 for the first quarter of 2023?

 Form 941 is generally due by the last day of the month following the end of the quarter.
 You’re required to file Form 941 for each quarter.

 - First-quarter (JAN, FEB, MAR) is due on May 1, 2023

 - Second-quarter (APR, MAY, JUN) on July 31, 2023

 - Third-quarter (JUL, AUG, SEP) on October 31, 2023

 - Fourth-quarter (OCT, NOV, DEC) on January 31, 2024